Question 16: Were the cells in the infused product selected / modified / engineered prior to infusion?

 If the target is Tumor / cancer antigen, select all target tumor / cancer antigen(s) that apply to the product in question 35.

-If the target is something other than viral or tumor/cancer antigen, select Other target and continue with question 37.
+If the target is something other than viral or tumor/cancer antigen, select Other target and specify the other target in question 37.

 Question 33-34: Specify the viral target(s): (check all that apply)